How to Create a Two Variable Data Table in Excel?

 And now, let’s perform a straightforward What-If analysis to determine your savings after 4 years based on the range of your original investment, which is between $23,000 and $27,000.

-Here are the steps to create a data table with only one variable:
+Here are the steps to create a one variable data table in Excel:

 Step 1: Either enter the variable values in a single column or row.
 We’re going to make a column-oriented data table in this example, so we type our variable values in a column (D3:D7) and leave at least one vacant column to the right for the results.